javatlacati/swiplwebtut/webspanish.md

 Checklist de Seguridad

-* are you vulnerable to prolog injection attacks? (easy to do with metaprogramming)
+* are you vulnerable to prolog ataques de inyección? (easy to do with metaprogramación)
-* shell injection attacks? (sanitize args passed to shell).
+* shell ataques de inyección? (sanitize args passed to shell).
 Prefer +process_create/3+ over +shell/1+.
 Safe argument handling and you can handle the output from the process much easier.
 * Inyecciones de SQL?
 *PLDoc server on? (see Ouch that hurt on 4000)
 * Don't include +library(http/http_errors.pl)+ in production to make hacker's jobs harder